10 Tips To Be A Great Guest – And Get Invited Back!

 2. Ask before bringing a +1.
 Sometimes space is limited or the guest list has been carefully curated, and other times the more the merrier.

-3. Resolve to stop checking your text messages, Snapchats, e-mails, WhatsApp messages, and JSwipe matches.
+3. Resolve to stop checking your texts, DMs, and WhatsApp messages.
 Or better yet, turn your phone on silent.
 I love it when my guests are present at the table and fully involved in the conversations and interactions that are taking place, IRL.

 4. Don’t crowd the kitchen.
 Try to guide kitchen-dwellers into another room.
 This will free up precious work-space and give your host room to finish up dinner.
 I definitely appreciate those moments I have alone where I can take a few deep breaths.